trinodb/presentations/presentations/what-is-trino/1-definition.md

 ## Structured Query Language (SQL)

 * Declarative language - specify what, not how
-* Using SQL enables you to leave the heavy lift of optimizing the code to Trino</li>
+* Using SQL enables you focus on the business case
+* Trino optimizes query processing for you

 ```sql
 SELECT nationkey, count(*) AS count